17. Submerged Mountains

 When I reach the top of the hill, I look down into the bay.
 Surrounded by rugged mountains, Aomi appears as a lone white spot on the water, occasionally rippled by the wind.

 What a view, what a place.
-What can compare to the awesome power of these rocks and the sea that overwhelms me?
+What can compare to the awe-inspiring power of these rocks and the sea that overwhelms me?
 Which part of my body resonates with this landscape?
-Is this stunning scenery before my eyes even real?
+Is this scenery before my eyes even real?

 Pulling my camera from my backpack, I peer through the viewfinder.
-Yet, I know no photograph or words can capture even a fraction of this breathtaking impact.
+Yet I know no photograph or words can capture even a fraction of this breathtaking sight.

 The days before I left Japan, the risk-filled voyage, and the time spent in ports of call were not easy at all.
-Yet, if I had stayed at my company job in Japan, I would have missed these breathtaking sights and surprises.
+Yet if I had stayed at my company job in Japan, I would have missed these magnificent sights and surprises.
 I would never have felt so directly and profoundly how beautiful and awe-inspiring the planet Earth is.

 seno ocasion